Madd Fari Rules in Tajweed: Extended Elongation Guide

 1. Study Munfasil and Muttasil — Learn separated and connected rules

-2. Master Laazim Madd — Understand compulsory elongation
+2. Learn Laazim Madd — Understand compulsory elongation

 3. Learn Aridh lis-Sukoon and Lin — Understand temporary and soft rules